MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

     e.
 Select **Save**

-1. Go to your new environment
+1. Go to your new environment so that you can setup the Approvals Kit solution for a manual install.

     a.
 Go to [make.powerapps.com](https://make.powerapps.com)